 - Under normal circumstances, there is NO provision to give extra time to students who arrive late.
-Extensions or alternate testing times are possible for special situations, contact the Exam Coordinator and your faculty member.
+Extensions or alternate testing times are possible for special situations, contact the Assessment Coordinator and your faculty member.

 - From time to time a testing session may be disrupted by unforeseen events such as fire alarms and power failures.
 When this occurs, students are to turn off their testing device.
 This stops the clock and locks their testing station until the exam can resume.
 The Proctor will provide the students with a resume code to restart the exam.